Attaching Custom Attributes To Cells

 }

-This line creates special accessor object that given a pointer to a cell it will fetch attached object of type CustomCellAttributeSteppableData.
+This line creates an accessor object.
+Given a cell pointer, the accessor fetches the attached object of type CustomCellAttributeSteppableData.
 The exact details of how this is done are beyond the scope of this manual but if you follow the pattern you will be able to attach arbitrary C++ objects to cc3d cells.
-The pattern is as follows:
+The pattern is:

 1. Add ExtraMembersGroupAccessor member to your module - steppable or a plugin - ExtraMembersGroupAccessor<ClassYouWantToAttach>.
 In our case we add ExtraMembersGroupAccessor<CustomCellAttributeSteppableData> customCellAttributeSteppableDataAccessor;.